mjakeman/kemu-kupu/wiki/jyor212-log.md

   - Adding encouragement message to Results View
   - Altering spacing of buttons and labels in Game View
   - Switch speed slider to toggle buttons

+## 23 Septemeber

+- Sent code for other developers to review and have altered code to any changes they recommend.
+- Created wordlist text files for topics